EWC Academy - Academy for European Works Councils and SE Works Councils

 Draft for new EWC Directive

-The bill is now under discussion → more
+The bill is now on the home run → more

 17th Conference for European and SE Works Councils